Bhanunamikaze/VaktScan/README.md

 > **VaktScan** (*pronounced "vahkt-scan"*) - Named after the Nordic word "vakt" meaning "guard" or "watch", representing the vigilant nature of security monitoring.

 An advanced, high-performance security scanner designed for comprehensive vulnerability assessment of monitoring and logging infrastructure stacks.
-VaktScan provides enterprise-grade scanning capabilities with concurrent processing and extensive CVE coverage.
+VaktScan provides enterprise-grade scanning capabilities with concurrent processing, extensive CVE coverage, and can efficiently scan millions of IP addresses using intelligent streaming technology.

 ##  Features